girot-ethz/ddm/14_3D_Printing_Tutorial.md

 ![3D_Printing_18_Layerheight.png](doc/3D_Printing_18_Layerheight.png)

-> The layerheight influence the amount of details that can be reproduced as well as the print time (Source: b3d-online.com)
+> The layer height influence the amount of details that can be reproduced as well as the print time (Source: b3d-online.com)

 *Preview*